 A lot of it comes down to personal judgement and how much you willing to risk.
-You might be able to save a hundred quid or more by scrimping on the cost of a magician, but if you want something that people will talk about long after the day (for the right reasons!), maybe spending that little bit more might just be the best money you ever spent.
+You might be able to save a bit by scrimping on the cost of a magician, but if you want something that people will talk about long after the day (for the right reasons!), maybe spending that little bit more might just be the best money you ever spent.

 Also, I have a second hand coffee machine for sale.
 If you are interested, get in touch.
 But I must warn you, it is terrible.
 I won’t make that mistake again.